ai/audio-recorder-polyfill/README.md

 + MediaRecorder.mimeType = 'audio/ogg'
 ```

 The encoder should be a function with Web Worker in the body.
-Polyfill will
-convert function to the string to make Web Worker.
+Polyfill converts function to the string to make Web Worker.

 ```js
 module.exports = function () {